-- a) on death of the applicant if applicant owns 100% of property; - When an application for a Revenue Clearance Certificate results in the alienation of the property; - c) when the Applicant ceases to reside permanently on the domicile property; - d) when the Trustee/s no longer meet the qualifying criteria; - e) when the holder of the personal servitude no longer meets the qualifying criteria; or - f) if a medically boarded person gains employment.
+- a) If the application form is not handed in to the Municipal offices before or on 31 May every year. - b) on death of the applicant if applicant owns 100% of property; - When an application for a Revenue Clearance Certificate results in the alienation of the property; - d) when the Applicant ceases to reside permanently on the domicile property;

+- e) when the Trustee/s no longer meet the qualifying criteria; - f) when the holder of the personal servitude no longer meets the qualifying criteria; or - g) if a medically boarded person gains employment.